microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/bookingcustomerinformation.md

 Namespace: microsoft.graph

-It lists down the customer properties for an appointment.
+Registers the customer properties for an appointment.
 An appointment will contain a list of customer information and each unit will indicate the properties of a customer who is part of that appointment.

 ## Properties